Have you been listed on the National Tenancy Database (NTD)? Here’s what you need to know.

 How long do you stay listed on NTD?

-The maximum length of time that personal information can be held on a tenancy database like NTD is three years.
+The maximum length of time your personal information can be held on a tenancy database like NTD is three years.
 After three years have passed, the listing must be removed.
 Database operators can be fined if they don’t remove a listing that’s more than three years old.

 If the listing is not removed, you can apply to the Tribunal for an order.